 Ah, swimming, surfing, sailing, strolling and sitting in the great outdoors.
 We love summer!
 But it’s also the season for bug bites, sunburn and the rest.
-Cybele, a beauty therapist and aromatherapist from Blah Blah magazine, whipped up this light, soothing lotion that’s a lifesaver for summer bummers, like forgetting the bug spray or being caught out in the sun for way too long.
+This light, soothing lotion that’s a lifesaver for summer bummers, like forgetting the bug spray or being caught out in the sun for way too long.

 This anti-inflammatory and healing wonder of a plant is bright yellowy-orange because of its high carotenoid content, which makes it an awesome skin regenerator (and why we love it in diaper cream).
 It’s also easy to make your own calendula oil, too.

 Aloe Vera is amazing at soothing and cooling.
 It’s also thought to speed up healing by increasing the amount of collagen (the skin’s scaffolding) wherever it’s applied, according to this study.
 It’s important to buy from a good source, as all bottled aloe vera contains preservatives, some natural, others nasty.

 Raw honey is an anti-inflammatory that is thought to stimulate a good immune response, reduce infection and enhance healing in burns and other wounds.
 The manuka honey, harvested from bees that love tea tree flowers, is even more serious about antibacterial action.

 Chamomile shares a lot of its soothing, calming and anti-inflammatory properties with lavender but is thought to be a little bit gentler.